In today’s blog post, we want to look at our outcomes for 2016 and then look ahead to our intentions for the coming year.

-While at Columbus Park we do not set New Year’s Resolutions per se, (in my opinion, the jury is still out on whether or not New Year’s Resolutions are effective), we do believe in setting a strong intention.
-In 2017 our team at Columbus Park intends to provide the BEST outpatient treatment that we can to the clients that we serve.
+At Columbus Park, we do not set New Year’s Resolutions per se (in my opinion, the jury is still out on whether or not New Year’s Resolutions are effective), but we do believe in setting strong intentions.
+In 2017, our team at Columbus Park intends to provide the BEST outpatient treatment that we can to the clients that we serve.
 We intend to continue growing and learning to offer the highest quality, specialized treatment available along with the latest in evidence-based practices.
 Year after year, we set the bar higher for ourselves, to ensure we can set the bar higher for you!

 You may remember from our 2016 “How Are We Doing” blog post, that we base our success on two things: